Week 8 : Introduction to Jamovi

 Welcome to this practical session!
 This week you will be introduced to Jamovi.
 You will use Jamovi throughout your degree for statistical analysis, so it is very important to get familiar with it!

-JAMOVI has inbuilt functions which can be used to investigate and manipulate data, and to perform majority of statistical tests used in psychological research.
+JAMOVI has inbuilt functions which can be used to investigate and manipulate data, and to perform the majority of statistical tests used in psychological research.
 Each task you perform in JAMOVI will generate an output which will support your research decisions, such as choosing a statistical test or deciding whether to reject a hypothesis.

 JAMOVI will already be on the computers on Campus but if you want to use it at home too you will need to download and install it on to your personal laptop or desktop PC.
 The software is free and we recommend that you install it at home because you will need to use it a lot over the next three years, including for many of your assignments.
 As you can see on the JAMOVI website, there are versions for WindowsOS, MacOS and ChromeOS: https://www.jamovi.org/download.html